 Wangari Muta Maathai was born in the small Kenyan village of Ihithe on April 1, 1940 -- at the time, Kenya was still a British colony.
 Her Kikuyu family placed an emphasis on education, and at the age of 11, Maathai entered a Catholic high school.
 She excelled as a student and became fluent in English.

 Hard work and good luck gave Maathai a rare opportunity: In 1960, she was awarded a scholarship to study abroad, at Mount St. Scholastica College in Atchison, Kansas.
 After completing her studies there, she went on to receive a master's degree in biology in 1966 from the University of Pittsburgh.
-It was there that Maathai was introduced to the nascent environmental movement that was starting to influence American life and politics.
+It was there that Maathai was introduced to the nascent green movement that was starting to influence American life and politics.

 Maathai Returns to Kenya